Denizione di derogate - dizionario di inglese del sito grammaticainglese.org - definizione traduzione e spiegazione grammaticale

 • 1605, Dry up in her the organs of increase, / And from her derogate body never spring / A babe to honour her. — William Shakespeare, King Lear I.iv

-Definizione italiano>inglese derogate
+Definizione dizionario derogate

 Altri significati: